occamshub-dev/occams-otel-collector/README.md

 ![OTEL Collector](assets/occams-otel-col.png "OTEL Collector overview") *fig.2: Illustrates how OTEL Collector can be extended without touching core code*

-## OHI OTEL Collector distribution built-in components
+## Occamshub Collector built-in components

 This is the list for the included components in this distribution, referencing their upstream repositories: